pattuzzoj/nexonutilis/.github/ISSUE_TEMPLATE/📙-category-request.md

 ---
 name: "\U0001F4D9 Category Request"
-about: Suggest a new category
-title: ''
+about: "[ADD | EDIT] Category"
+title: Title of the category
 labels: category, low
 assignees: ''

 ---

 **Title**
-define a generic title for the category
+define a comprehensive title for the category

 **Description**
 describe what types of resources the category will have

+(needed new label)
 **Parent Category**
 Define the principal category (top level of categories) and the subcategory parent, otherwise define the new category as principal